NguyenHHKiet/ASP.NET-Core-MVC/Projects/ASP.NET Core MVC/What to expect.md

     -   A `Controller` will _receive the events_, then we'll prepare a response and then just _return the response to the view_.
 A controller is just a c sharp class that inherits from the controller base class.

 -   **DbContext file**

+    -   The `Dbcontext` file is also known as the translator file because it serves as a _translator between your models and the database_.

+    So let us say you have a `model`, and then on the other side you have the `database`.
+And then we have said that we use the model to send data to the database or get data from the database.
+But for the database, which in this case is going to be an SQL database to understand the C-sharp code and vice versa, you need to have a file in between.
+And that is going to be the `Dbcontext` file, which understands both _C-sharp_ and _SQL_.

 -   **CRUD data using EFCore**
 -   **Services**
 -   **ViewComponents**